-All dementias are caused by brain cell death,1 and neurodegenerative disease - progressive brain cell death that happens over a course of time - is behind most dementias.4,6
+Dementias can be caused by brain cell death, and neurodegenerative disease - progressive brain cell death that happens over time - is behind most dementias.

-- Vascular dementia - this results from brain cell death caused by conditions such as cerebrovascular disease, for example stroke.
+- Vascular dementia - resulting from brain cell death caused by conditions such as cerebrovascular disease, for example, stroke.
 This prevents normal blood flow, depriving brain cells of oxygen.

 - Injury - post-traumatic dementia is directly related to brain cell death caused by injury.

-Some types of traumatic brain injury - particularly if repetitive, such as received by sports players - have been linked to certain dementias appearing later in life.
-Evidence is weak, however, that a single brain injury will raise the likelihood of having a degenerative dementia such as Alzheimer's disease.7
+Some types of traumatic brain injury - particularly if repetitive, such as those received by sports players - have been linked to certain dementias appearing later in life.
+Evidence is weak, however, that a single brain injury raises the likelihood of having a degenerative dementia such as Alzheimer's disease.

-- Prion diseases - from certain types of protein, as in CJD (Creutzfeldt-Jakob disease) and GSS (Gerstmann-Straussler-Scheinker syndrome).
+- Prion diseases - for instance, CJD (Creutzfeldt-Jakob disease)

-- HIV infection - when the problem is simply termed HIV-associated dementia.
-How the virus damages brain cells is not certain.
+- HIV infection - how the virus damages brain cells is not certain

-- Reversible factors - some dementias can be treated by reversing the effects of underlying causes, including medication interactions, depression, vitamin deficiencies (for example, thiamine/B1, leading to Wernicke-Korsakoff syndrome, which is most often caused by alcohol misuse), and thyroid abnormalities.
+- Reversible factors - some dementias can be treated by reversing the effects of underlying causes, including medication interactions, depression, vitamin deficiencies, and thyroid abnormalities

-Alzheimer's is thought to be caused by "plaques" between the dying cells in the brain and "tangles" within the cells (both are protein abnormalities: a build-up of "beta-amyloid" in plaques and the disintegration of "tau" protein in tangles).
+Alzheimer's is characterized by "plaques" between the dying cells in the brain and "tangles" within the cells (both are due to protein abnormalities).

-The brain tissue in a person with Alzheimer's has progressively fewer nerve cells and connections, and the total brain size shrinks.1,9
+The brain tissue in a person with Alzheimer's has progressively fewer nerve cells and connections, and the total brain size shrinks.

-Dementia with Lewy bodies is also caused by neurodegeneration linked to abnormal structures in the brain.
-Here, the brain changes involve a protein called alpha-synuclein.10
+Dementia with Lewy bodies is a neurodegenerative condition linked to abnormal structures in the brain.
+The brain changes involve a protein called alpha-synuclein.

 Mixed dementia refers to a diagnosis of two or three types occurring together.
-A person may show both Alzheimer's disease and vascular dementia at the same time.
-Or the combination could be Lewy bodies and Alzheimer's.
-There can also be a combination of all three types.10
+For instance, a person may show both Alzheimer's disease and vascular dementia at the same time.

 Parkinson's disease is also marked by the presence of Lewy bodies.
-While the part of the brain affected means there are classic movement symptoms, people with Parkinson's can also go on to develop dementia symptoms as the degenerative changes in the brain gradually spread.10
+Although Parkinson's is often considered a disorder of movement, people with Parkinson's can also go on to develop dementia symptoms.

-Other disorders leading to symptoms of dementia include:10
+Other disorders leading to symptoms of dementia include:

 - Frontotemporal dementia (also known as Pick's disease)